Amazon Echo Set-up Guide: How to train Alexa and get your new smart speaker ready to take over your home life.

-There’s no doubting the Amazon Echo is a handsome gadget; certainly better looking than the Fire tablets!
+There’s no doubting the Amazon Echo (especially the 2nd-generation model) is a handsome gadget; certainly better looking than the Fire tablets!
 Once you’ve overcome the wonder of the cylindrical 9-incher, it’s time to plug that bad boy in!

 – After plugging in the Echo, you’ll see the LED ring around the top of the device turn blue then orange.
 At this point the Echo will greet you.